-You stay in the Initial Coverag0e Stage until the total amount for the prescription drugs you have filled reaches the \$4,660 limit for the Initial Coverage Stage.
+You stay in the Initial Coverage Stage until the total amount for the prescription drugs you have filled reaches the \$4,660 limit for the Initial Coverage Stage.

-The Part D EOB that you receive will help you keep track of how much you, the plan, and any third parties have spent on your behalf for your drugs during the year.
+The Part D EOB that you receive will help you keep track of how much you, the plan, and any third parties have spent on your behalf during the year.
 Many people do not reach the \$4,660 limit in a year.